Marchowes/ListMap/README.md

 # ListMap
-A list based pin map website
+A list based hiking pin API and database.